 The Holbeck Trust Scholarship

 The Holbeck Charitable Trust Scholarship is available for further education students who are going on to study a higher education course within the College.
 The scholarships are not intended to fund any particular aspect of the student’s life.
 We are keen that students view the scholarship as a reward for their hard work and commitment, perhaps in the face of adversity, and successful progression to university.
-For further information and to apply, visit The Holbeck Trust Scholarship website.
+Guidance notes and the application form can be found at the bottom of this page.
+For further information, visit The Holbeck Trust Scholarship website.

 The David Colegrave Foundation